-YouTube 4K Not Working?
+4K not Uploading to YouTube?
 How to Upload 4K Video to YouTube

 Does YouTube support 4K video?
 The answer, of course, is yes.

-With the advent of 4K era, more and more people are recording their own 4K UHD videos with iPhone, Android smartphones, GoPro, drones, camcorders etc. and trying to uploading 4K to YouTube.
-But many of them complain that they have some trouble when uploading 4K video to YouTube.
+Now more and more people are recording 4K UHD videos with iPhone, Android smartphones, GoPro, drones, camcorders, etc. and trying to upload 4K to YouTube.
+But many of them have trouble uploading 4K videos to YouTube.
 For example, 4K video fails to upload to YouTube, or it takes an extremely long time for uploading.
-And ever, 4K video quality is degraded after uploading to YouTube.
+And the 4K video quality is degraded after uploading to YouTube.

 To ensure a smooth YouTube 4K video uploading, here we'll go deep into the causes of YouTube 4K not working and show you how to upload 4K video to YouTube at length.

-Why 4K Videos Not Uploading/Working Properly on YouTube?
+Why are 4K Videos Not Uploading/Working Properly on YouTube?

 YouTube 4K uploading error can be caused by various reasons, from the poor computer configuration, improper 4K video specifications, to bandwidth of network and so on.
 Let's take a closer look of the culprit of 4K video not working properly on YouTube.

 1. Underpowered computer hardware.